ECOM-Engineering/UPS-2_Uninteruptible-Power-Supply/doc/user-guide.md

 ## Hat Solution For Raspberry Pi Computers

 UPS-2 is a wide input range, high efficiency power supply for Raspberry Pi computers.
 It features a main input and a backup input.
 In case of power fail or under voltage at the main input,  backup input becomes active  with no interruption or spike on the Raspberry 5V, 3A supply output.
-Firmware provides optical and software state feedback, including voltage levels, warnings and CPU temperature.
+Firmware provides optical and software feedback on operation state, including voltage levels, warnings and CPU temperature.
-UPS-2 can be controlled by software commands from the Raspberry and/or by the on board  push button.
-Supply commands include POWER OFF, STANDBY and RESTART.
+UPS-2 can be controlled by software commands from the Raspberry and/or by the on-board  push button.
+Power supply commands include POWER OFF, START, STANDBY, and RESTART.

 - Compatible with Raspberry models 3, 3B, 4B and zero W
 - High efficiency power supply with output 5V, 3A